 I love cooking, but the thing I always dread is washing the dishes.
 Especially if you let them pile up and fill the entire sink until you’re finished.
 Do you wash dishes as you go, or do you tend to wait until the end?
 I have to wash as I go or else I get anxious about my work space being messy.
 I think it’s the result of culinary school and working in a restaurant.
-Regardless, any recipe that uses just ONE DISH is my kind of dinner.
+Regardless, any recipe that uses just ONE DISH is my kind of meal, which is why I love a sheet pan dinner.

 The other great thing about a sheet pan dinner is that the cooking is hands-off.
 So once you get all of the veggies chopped and the meat prepared and put the pan in the oven, you’re free to finish your dishes and maybe get something else done while dinner cooks itself.

 This time of year I swear I could eat sweet potatoes and Brussels sprouts every day.
 Sweet potatoes are a good source of dietary fiber and potassium, and they’re high in Vitamins A and C. Roasting caramelizes the natural sugar, enhancing their sweet flavor.
 Brussels sprouts are especially high in Vitamin K, which plays a role in blood clotting and bone health, and are also high in immune-boosting Vitamin C. Top the veggies with pork tenderloin, which is an extra lean cut.
 In fact, pork tenderloin is just as lean as boneless, skinless chicken breast.

 So preheat the oven, get out a sheet pan, and make this nutritious, flavor-packed meal that goes from oven to table with minimal effort.